Royals vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 games he is hitting .275 with a double, two home runs, three walks and four RBI.
+- Arenado will look for his 10th straight game with a hit in this contest.
+In his last 10 outings he is hitting .286 with a double, two home runs, two walks and four RBI.

 Arenado Recent Games